TommasoBag99/QMC/README.md

 2         !
 Number of electrons
 dif       !
 Method var/dif
 h3.xyz    !
 Geometry file
 1.2       !
-Jastrow factor (a)
+WF Parameter (a)

-0.05      !
+0.1       !
 Time step
 100000    !
 Number of steps
-50        !
+200       !
 Number of walkers

 -1.342    !
 Reference energy !!
 ONLY FOR PURE DIFFUSION
 100       !
 Projection time  !!
 ONLY FOR PURE DIFFUSION